DiagnosticNetwork/api/source/includes/_partners.md

 }
 ```

 This endpoint retrieves a Partner Customer that you've previously created.
+You can identify the customer using any of: `PartnerCustomerKey` (our identifier), `PartnerRemoteId` (your identifier), `Email`, or `EmailAlt`.

 ### HTTP Request

-`GET /api/v1/partner/customer/{PartnerCustomerKey}`
+`GET /api/v1/partner/customer/{Identifier}`

 ### URL Parameters

 Parameter          | Description
 ------------------ | -----------
-PartnerCustomerKey | The unique identifier for a previously created Partner Customer
+Identifier         | The `PartnerRemoteId`, `Email`, or `EmailAlt` you previously provided when creating or updating a Partner Customer, or the `PartnerCustomerKey` we generated when a Partner Customer was created.

 ## Update a Partner Customer